 - If you do not provide free pre and post natal care, pay the statutory medical bonus.

-- Maternity leave counts as continuous service for seniority, gratuity, leave accrual and PF.
+- Maternity leave counts as continuous service for seniority, gratuity, leave accrual, and PF.

 - No termination or adverse action due to pregnancy or maternity leave.